-^{}Transfers In/Out and Absorbed Costs are only displayed when reported.
+\Transfers In/Out and Absorbed Costs are only displayed when reported.

-State Cost (Savings) = 1-2 Biennium Biennium
+State Cost (Savings) = 1-2 Bienni um Bienni um

 Dollars in Thousands FY2023 FY2024 FY2025 FY2026 FY2027

 Total - - - - -

 Bier nnial Total - -

-1 - Expenditures, Absorbed Costs, Tran sfers Out
+1 - Expenditures, Absorbed Costs, Transfe ers Out

 Total - - - - -

-Bier nnial Total - -
+Bier nial Total - -

 2 - Revenues, Transfers In

 Total - - - - -

-Bier nnial Total - -
+Bier nial Total - -

 This bill establishes the Minnesota Secure Choice retirement program, whereby covered employers can set-up payroll deduction for their employees to contribute to individual retirement accounts.
-The program is to begin no later than July 1, 2024, with contributions being made on a pre-tax basis, unless the employee elects to contribute on an after-tax basis or opts out of contributing.
+The program is to begin no later than January 1, 2025, with contributions being made on an after tax or pre-tax basis, unless the employee opts out of contributing.

-Section 10, paragraph a of the bill allows the Secure Choice retirement program board of directors to enter into intergovernmental agreements with the Department of Revenue (DOR), Department of Labor and Industry (DOLI), or any other state agency to provide outreach, technical assistance, or compliance services.
+Section 9, paragraph a of the bill allows the Secure Choice retirement program board of directors to enter into intergovernmental agreements with the Department of Revenue (DOR), Department of Labor and Industry (DOLI), and any other state agency to provide outreach, technical assistance, or compliance services.
 Employers are required to remit contributions timely and may be penalized if they do not.